-From September 2018 new, eligible, part time undergraduate students studying their first degree, will be able to apply for both a tuition fee loan and maintenance loan from Student Finance.
+From September 2018 new, eligible, home fee status, part time undergraduate students studying their first degree, will be able to apply for both a tuition fee loan and maintenance loan from Student Finance.
 The amount you can borrow depends on the course intensity and your household income.

 You may also be able to access funding if you already hold a degree or higher level award - please refer to our ELQ factsheet